RyukungG/RyukungG/README.md

 ## Hello World

 Hello my name is Pakorn Loahakanniyom (Ryu).
-I'm a fourth year student in Software and Knowledge Engineering at Kasetsart University.
+I'm a graduate from Software and Knowledge Engineering at Kasetsart University.
+Currently, I'm 1st-year master’s student in Information Science at Nara Institute of Science and Technology.

 ## My Programming skills:
 - ### Programming languages: